Real‐Time Distributed Optimization of Traffic Signal Timing

 Principal Investigator(s):

-Yafeng Yin, Professor of Civil and Environmental Engineering – The University of Michigan
+Yafeng Yin, Donald Cleveland Collegiate Professor Of Engineering – The University of Michigan

 Siqian Shen, Associate Professor of Industrial and Operations Engineering – The University of Michigan

-Yiheng Feng, Assistant Research Scientist – The University of Michigan Transportation Research Institute
+Research Professor – The University of Michigan Transportation Research Institute

 Project Abstract: